-In nearly three decades of playing tennis, Serena Williams made headlines not only in the sport, but also in fashion and activism.
+In nearly three decades of playing tennis, Serena Williams has made headlines not only by proving herself as arguably the greatest in the sport, but also in terms of fashion and activism.

 Since turning professional in 1995, Williams and her older sister Venus, reshaped the sport, especially for black athletes.
 They weren’t just dedicated, talented and driven.
 They were also fearless, unique and weren’t afraid to show their creative personalities with their uncommon looks.

 With Williams’ career approaching its end, the 40-year-old has collected four Olympic gold medals, and over 20 major singles titles to her name.
-Considered one of the best tennis players of all time, if not the best, Williams has won 23 Grand Slam singles titles, winning the U.S. Open, Wimbledon and Australian Open at least six times respectively.
+She has won 23 Grand Slam singles titles, winning the U.S. Open, Wimbledon and Australian Open at least six times respectively.

 Let’s take a look at some of Williams’ best and most memorable outfits and looks throughout her professional tennis career:

 Swansong sparkle at the 2022 U.S. Open